Chadillac12/db/icd_browser/README.md

 1) Edit `icd_browser/schema_mapping.json` (or create a new JSON file).
 2) In the sidebar, point "Mapping file path" to your JSON or upload it; uploaded takes precedence.
 3) Restart/reload after edits (mappings are cached).

+Forward fill (optional):
+- Add `"fill_down": ["Raw Column A", "Raw Column B"]` inside a preset to forward-fill those raw columns (empty strings -> null -> forward fill) before normalization.
+This helps when parent rows are blank and should repeat down the table (e.g., System/Port IDs in flattened exports).

 Required vs optional columns:
 - Required tables: system, physport, outputport, wordstring, word, parameter.
 All columns defined in their mappings must be present unless you remove them from the mapping.